Trail Guide: Climbing the Pfeifferhorn in Salt Lake City

-Reap big rewards & wide open views by hiking to the summit of the Pfeifferhorn – the 3rd tallest peak in Salt Lake City’s Wasatch Range.
+Reap big rewards & wide open views by hiking to the summit of the Pfeifferhorn – one of the tallest peaks in Salt Lake City’s Wasatch Range.

 I’ve never been much of a peak bagger.
 Something about it has always seemed intimidating.
 Maybe I felt like I wasn’t in good enough shape or maybe the idea of it just sounded dangerous.
 Either way, I let those sentiments get in my way.

-But now that I’m living in Salt Lake City and surrounded by big mountains, I thought it was about time to tackle some of these fears head-on.
+But when I moved to Salt Lake City which is surrounded by big mountains, I thought it was about time to tackle some of these fears head-on.

-In June, a friend of mine suggested that we climb the Pfeifferhorn, which is the third tallest peak in Utah’s Wasatch Range at 11,326 feet and one of the most popular peaks in the Salt Lake Region.
+Shortly after moving here, a friend of mine suggested that we climb the Pfeifferhorn, which is one of the tallest peaks in Utah’s Wasatch Range at 11,326 feet and one of the most popular peaks in the Salt Lake Region.
 Getting to the summit requires some scrambling and a steep final push, but no technical equipment is needed.
 You also pass by Red Pine Lake, a gorgeous alpine lake basin in Little Cottonwood Canyon.
 It sounded like a good and reasonable challenge for my first Utah summit, so I said let’s go for it!

 Now, fast forward to that moment when I reached the summit…. what an incredible feeling!
 Standing on my first Utah peak got me so excited about my new outdoor playground.
 Between the high altitude, the steep ascent, and a small amount of scrambling, the Pfeifferhorn provided a reasonable amount of mental and physical challenge with big rewards.